 The application is submitted to the Right of Abode Section, the Immigration Department.
 This can be done by post, in person drop-in or online.
 Individuals are not required to apply for the verification of the permanent identity card eligibility when they are qualified to apply for a Certificate of Entitlement, as per section 2AB of the Immigration Ordinance (even if the applicant has not yet been issued the certificate and he is currently residing in Mainland China).
 You can read more about the Certificate of Entitlement below in this article.

 Children under the age of 11 who have a Hong Kong permanent status (which is indicated on their Hong Kong-issued birth certificate) are not generally required to apply for the verification of eligibility for a permanent identity card.
 They can apply for the permanent identity card when they reach the age of 11.

-Our team of agents who specialize in immigration in Hong Kong can provide more details about each method and its particularities.
+Our team of immigration lawyers in Hong Kong can provide more details about each method and its particularities.